michael-milette/moodle-filter_filtercodes/README.md

 * {categoriesxmenu} : A second level list of other categories in the current category with links for use in custom menus (filtering must be supported by the theme).
 * {toggleeditingmenu} : A Turn Editing On or Turn Editing Off custom menu item.
 Note that you need to add your own dash(es).
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
+* {courserequestmenu0} : Request a course / Course request in a top level custom menu.
+* {courserequestmenu} : Request a course / Course request in submenu.

 ### URL